sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>flatpak-session-helper</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : User D-Bus service used by flatpak and others
+Short desc    : User D-Bus service used by flatpak and others
 URL          : http://flatpak.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This package contains the org.freedesktop.Flatpak user D-Bus service
+Descript     : This package contains the org.freedesktop.Flatpak user D-Bus service
              : that's used by flatpak and other packages.
 ```